fhildeb/lukso-node-guide/3-system-setup/06-firewall-config.md

 ## 3.6 Configure Firewall

-Now we need to enable ssh in firewall by allowing incoming connections to the previous configured port.
+Now we need to enable ssh in the firewall by allowing incoming connections to the previously configured port.

 #### Uncomplicated Firewall

 UFW is a user-friendly command-line interface for managing firewall configurations on Linux systems.
-It simplifies the process of configuring and maintaining a firewall by providing an intuitive set of commands and options.
+It simplifies configuring and maintaining a firewall by providing intuitive commands and options.
 UFW streamlines the process of setting up and managing firewall rules.

 ### 3.6.1 General Port Locking

-By default, all outgoing traffic should be enabled, all incoming traffic should be disabled.
+All outgoing traffic should be enabled by default, as the node should send data packages into the network.
+However, all incoming traffic should be disabled as we do not know who wants to connect with the node.

 ```sh
 sudo ufw default allow outgoing